ITU-BDSA23-GROUP9/Chirp/docs/report.md

 We will outline a few different user journeys to showcase the capabilities of Chirp! users.
 This includes showcasing possible actions for an unauthorized user, guiding through registration and login processes, and demonstrating a typical user journey within the Chirp! app when logged in.

-### Un-authorised user-journey
+### Un-authorised User Journey

 For an unauthorized user, typical actions might involve viewing cheeps on the public timeline or accessing specific details about an author, such as past cheeps, total cheeps, and other information, which would be accessible through the author's private timeline.
 This process is depicted in a simple User Activity diagram, where the unauthorized user navigates the webpage to view public cheeps and then explores a specific author's timeline on Chirp! for more details.

 ![Illustration of Unauthorised user journey](./diagrams/ActivityDiagramNotAuthorised.png)

-### Registration and Login processes: {#login-register}
+### Registration and Login processes {#login-register}

 For the full Chirp! experience, authorized users can personalize their interaction by posting, liking cheeps, and following authors.
-Let's illustrate the registration and log-in processes to demonstrate how users can achieve this.
+Let us illustrate the registration and log-in processes to demonstrate how users can achieve this.

 #### Registration

-To register, users click the "Register" button and choose either GitHub, where they will be authorized if they have an account in Github, or they can enter their password, username, and email, and then click "Register."
+To register, users click the "Register" button and choose either GitHub, where they will be authorized if they have an account on Github, or they can enter their username, email and password, and then click "Register."
 After registration, users are redirected to the public timeline, where they can start following other users, liking their posts, and also posting cheeps.

 ![Illustration of Registering to Chirp](./diagrams/ActivityDiagramRegister.png)

 #### Log-in

-To log in, users click the login button, choose either GitHub or enter their password and username.
-Upon successful login, users are redirected to their private timeline if following someone or to the public timeline if not following anyone yet.
+To log in, users click the login button, choose either GitHub or enter their username and password.
+Upon successful login, users are redirected to their private timeline if they are following someone or to the public timeline if they are not following anyone yet.

 ![Illustration of Log-in process](./diagrams/ActivityDiagramLogin.png)

 ### Cheeping and Following Authors

 When using Chirp, users primarily write cheeps or follow authors and like their cheeps.
 The upcoming descriptions will illustrate user journeys centered around these actions.
-In both of the chapters below, we assume the user have already been through the
-[log-in or registration process.](#login-register) to engage in these functionalities.
+In both of the chapters below, we assume the user have already been through the [log-in or registration process](#login-register) to engage in these functionalities.

 #### Following

 The user starts by visiting the Public timeline.
 They click on author x to view that author's timeline.
-If not already following, they hit "follow," go to their private timeline, and check what author x has posted.
-If already following, the user unfollows the author, then checks their private timeline to ensure author x's cheeps are no longer visible.
+If they are not already following this author, they hit "follow," go to their private timeline, and check what author x has posted.
+If they already follow this author, the user unfollows the author, then checks their private timeline to ensure author x's cheeps are no longer visible.

 ![Illustration of Following other users](./diagrams/ActivityDiagramFollowAuthor.png)

 #### Cheeping

-We assume, we have an user, who is already following other users.
+We assume, we have a user, who is already following other users.
 When this is the case, a user sees their private timeline, when logged in, where they see their own posts and posts from the people they follow.
 They then share short cheeps (up to 160 characters) and then look at their private timeline again to see what they've posted.

 ![Illustration of Cheeping](./diagrams/ActivityDiagramCheep.png)